Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 - Updated Cursor compatibility.
 - Updated new Drag cursor.
 - Fixed error with Windows Foundry App.
-- Addeded 3 new functions (thanks at @DjLeChuck for the great work.):
+- - added 3 new functions (thanks at @DjLeChuck for the great work.):
     - Roll Buttons like DFCE modules.
     - Auto collapse scene navigator (when you activate option, not default by default).
     - Open a pc/npc sheet from chat.